Chris Van Gorder, FACHE

 Van Gorder’s rise to health care executive has been unconventional.
 His journey began as a hospital patient, when as a police officer he was critically injured during a family dispute call.
 After a lengthy recovery and starting a new career in hospital security, Van Gorder continued his education in health care management and rose to levels of increased responsibility.
-He continues to serve the public today as a reserve commander in the San Diego County Sheriff’s Department Search & Rescue Unit, as a licensed emergency medical technician (EMT) and as an instructor for the American Red Cross.
+He continues to serve the public as a reserve assistant sheriff in the San Diego County Sheriff’s Department, in charge of the Law Enforcement and Search and Rescue Reserves.
+He also is a licensed emergency medical technician (EMT) and an instructor for the American Red Cross.

 Van Gorder received his master’s degree in public administration/health services administration at the University of Southern California, completed the Wharton CEO Program at the University of Pennsylvania and earned his bachelor’s degree from California State University, Los Angeles.

-In March 2006, California’s governor appointed Van Gorder to the California Commission on Emergency Medical Services (EMSA) where he served two terms.
-In January 2007, U.S. Secretary of State Condoleezza Rice reappointed Van Gorder to the U.S. Commission for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-He is a clinical professor in health administration at the University of Southern California, where he also serves on the Board of Councilors of the university’s school of policy, planning and development.
-In addition, Van Gorder is a member of the editorial boards of HealthLeaders and the Governance Institute.
+In 2006, California’s governor appointed Van Gorder to the California Commission on Emergency Medical Services (EMSA) where he served two terms.
+In 2007, the U.S. Secretary of State reappointed Van Gorder to the U.S. Commission for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+He is a Professor of Practice (Health Management) at the University of Southern California, where he also serves on the Board of Councilors of the university’s school of policy, planning and development.
+In addition, Van Gorder is a member of the editorial/advisory boards of HealthLeaders, Becker’s Hospital Review and the Governance Institute.